 Stunning Design; And Mostly Redundant

-If you take a good look at the Galaxy Oxygen, you will see that the QWERTY keyboard is not a hardware unit.
+If you take a good look at the Samsung Oxygen, you will see that the QWERTY keyboard is not a hardware unit.
 Which sort of begs the question why there is a slider on the phone at all.
 A screen sliding over a screen?
 Just have only one regular display and that’s that.
 The Oxygen should need no slider.

 If this phone were ever to be built, the keyboard would have to be physical for it to make sense.
 Or am I missing something?
 Feel free to fill me in if I am.